 These spaniels also love the water and games of retrieval.

-However, he is a strong and energetic spaniel with working dog beginnings that requires training and socialization.
-With that in mind, the caution remains that an adult should always supervise interaction with children.
+However, he is a strong and energetic spaniel with a working dog heritage that requires training and socialization.
+With that in mind, the caution remains that an adult should always supervise interaction between pets and children.

 But, in general, the Springer is too energetic for a less active family or elderly owners.
 Best for families that like to be on the go with their dogs.